Start typing to find anything in this guide.

 Video editors work from the approved script only.
 Cut the hook in the first 2 seconds — no slow intros.
 Add captions, sound design, motion graphics.
 Produce at least 3 hook variations per script.
 Export 9:16 and 4:5 as standard.
 Codex handles batch naming and export.

-Video EditorCodex for batch tasks
+Video EditorCodex for batch tasks⏱ 3 business days from brief

 7